patrick-ausderau/wop/week6.md

 * The following task is based on [this](https://medium.com/front-end-weekly/learn-using-jwt-with-passport-authentication-9761539c4314) article

 1. Setup
    * Continue the app started on week 3.
-You should be now in `week3` branch.
-Make sure you have committed all files (`git status`) then create new branch `week4`
+You should be now in `validation` branch.
+Make sure you have committed all files (`git status`) then create new branch e.g. `jwt`
    * Install passport, passport-local, passport-jwt and jsonwebtoken `npm i passport passport-local passport-jwt jsonwebtoken`

 2. Create a function getUserLogin to `./models/userModel.js`